J6 Timeline

 Though originally scheduled to speak at 11:00 AM, Trump took the stage at The Ellipse almost an hour later, at 12:00 PM.

-Hosted by 'Women For America First,' this event was permitted for 30,000 attendees, but not for a march to the Capitol.
 On multiple occasions prior to January 6, event organizers told officials at the Department of the Interior that there would be 'no march' to the Capitol from the rally at The Ellipse.

 Rally at The Ellipse